How to Automate Content Creation with AI Without Losing the Human Touch

 - sound too generic

-- miss brand tone
+- miss your brand tone

-- give weak examples
+- use weak examples

 - sometimes invent details